-To ensure an efficient and adequate application of that obligation, without imposing any (50)disproportionate burdens, the providers of the online platforms covered marketplaces should make reasonable efforts to verify the reliability of the information provided by the traders concerned, in particular by using freely available official online databases and online interfaces, such as national trade registers and the VAT Information Exchange System38, or by requesting the traders concerned to provide trustworthy supporting documents, such as copies of identity documents, certified bank-payment accounts' statements, company certificates and trade register certificates.
+(50)To ensure an efficient and adequate application of that obligation, without imposing any disproportionate burdens, the providers of the online platforms covered marketplaces should make reasonable efforts to verify, prior to the use of their service, the reliability of the information provided by the traders concerned. -iIn particular, the providers of online marketplaces should use by using freely available official online databases and online interfaces, such as national trade registers and the VAT Information Exchange System38, or by requesting request the traders concerned to provide trustworthy supporting documents, such as copies of identity documents, certified bank-payment accounts' statements, company certificates and trade register certificates.
 They may also use other sources, available for use at a distance, which offer a similar degree of reliability for the purpose of complying with this obligation.
 However, the providers of online platforms covered marketplaces should not be required to engage in excessive or costly online fact-finding exercises or to carry out verifications on the spot.
 Nor should such providers online platforms, which have made the reasonable efforts required by this Regulation, be understood as guaranteeing the reliability of the information towards consumer or other interested parties.
-Providers of Such online platforms marketplaces should also design and organise their online interface in a way that enables traders to comply with their obligations under Union law, in particular the requirements set out in Articles 6 and 8 of Directive 2011/83/EU of the European Parliament and of the Council39, Article 7 of Directive 2005/29/EC of the European Parliament and of the Council40 and Article 3 of Directive 98/6/EC of the European Parliament and of the Council41.
-Providers of online marketplaces should store the information received by traders for six months.
-This obligation leaves unaffected potential obligations to preserve certain content for longer periods of time, on the basis of other Union law or national laws, in compliance with Union law.
+Providers of Such online platforms marketplaces should also design and organise their online interface in a way that enables traders to comply with their obligations under Union law, in particular the requirements set out in Articles 6 and 8 of Directive 2011/83/EU of the European Parliament and of the Council39, Article 7 of Directive 2005/29/EC of the European Parliament and of the Council40 and Article 3 of Directive 98/6/EC of the European Parliament and of the Council41 Providers of online marketplaces should store the information received by traders for six months after the end of the contractual relationship with the traders concerned.
+This obligation leaves https://ec.europa.eu/taxation_customs/vies/vieshome.do?selectedLanguage=en